 Flamingos of the shallow-keel group (Phoenicopterus sp.) have structures to filter and preferably retain large items.
 The deep-keel flamingos (Phoeniconaias minor and Phoenicoparrus sp.) have structures to filter and retain algae and tiny invertebrates (Jenkin 1957).

 Part of the bill of a flamingo (left).
 Crustacean Artemia salina (right) is an important food item for flamingos and is rich in carotenoids and cantazantine that contribute to fixing the pink and crimson colors on a flamingo’s plumage.

 Diet and Plumage Color

-The brightness of the pink, reddish or crimson colors in flamingos come from the carotenoids content in invertebrates they consume.
-The liver enzymes break down the carotenes which are fixed in the plumage of the bird.
+The brightness of the pink, reddish or crimson colors in flamingos come from the carotenoid content in invertebrates they consume.
+The liver enzymes break down the carotenes, which are fixed in the plumage of the bird.

 Seasonal changes in the enzymatic content, feeding, and increment of carotenoids result in more intense and bright colors during the reproductive season, which gives an idea of the state of health and age necessary to attract the opposite sex.

 Flamingos forage, migrate, and breed in flocks.
-In the case of the South American flamingos, an annual cycle includes periods of pair formation, construction of the nest, mating, laying and incubation of the eggs, and hatching and the caring for the chicks as they move about in groups.
+In the case of the South American flamingos, an annual cycle includes periods of pair formation, construction of the nest, mating, laying and incubating the eggs, and hatching and caring for the chicks as they move about in groups.